How to Plant, Cultivate, Grow Moringa

 Chemical control of insect pests should be used only when severe infestations occur.
 Choose a pesticide that targets the specific pest causing the damage, and avoid pesticides that kill or inhibit the development of beneficial organisms.
 Choose pesticides that last only a few days.

-Cattle, sheep, pigs, and goats will eat moringa seedlings, pods and leaves.
-Protect moringa seedlings from livestock by installing fence or by planting a hedge around the plot.
+Cattle, sheep, pigs, and goats will eat moringa seedlings, pods, and leaves.
+Protect moringa seedlings from livestock by installing a fence or by planting a hedge around the plot.

 Moringa Plant, Grow, Cultivation – Pruning